A vast and vibrant country, India and Indian culture attract many stereotypes.

 Indeed, curry is eaten by many in the country – but this statement itself is very vague and incorrect because there are numerous types of curries, in terms of the ingredients they use and the flavours they contain.

 Finding ‘international’ cuisines from Chinese to Thai to Mexican, French and American in India is very easy in metropolitan cities, albeit difficult in smaller towns.
-It already hosts international chains like McDonalds, KFC, Subway, Costa Coffee, and Starbucks, and more are likely to appear in India in the years to come.
+It already hosts international chains like McDonald's, KFC, Subway, Costa Coffee, and Starbucks, and more are likely to appear in India in the years to come.

-Indians speak Hindu
+7. Indians all speak Hindu

 Hindu is the religion, and Hindi is the language.